Golden lion tamarin: Reintroduction

-The reintroduced captive-born golden lion tamarins all had pre-release veterinary examinations.
+The reintroduced, captive-born golden lion tamarins all had prerelease veterinary examinations.
 Those from Europe or the United States were quarantined for 30 days, either at one of several designated zoo quarantine facilities before shipment or at the Rio de Janeiro Primate Center after arrival in Brazil.
 All of the captive-born individuals were acclimated for at least 24 hours in outdoor cages at the reintroduction sites before their release.
 The animals were monitored on five or six days per week for at least three months after being released.
 Most were given supplementary food and artificial shelter boxes for at least several months, and were captured and returned to the release site if they got lost.
-This intensive post-release support improved early survival rate, although efforts to train tamarins in survival-critical skills pre-release did not appear to affect post-release survival.
+This intensive postrelease support improved early survival rate, although efforts to train tamarins in survival-critical skills before release did not appear to affect postrelease survival.

-Over time, some of the reintroduced golden lion tamarins and/or their offspring were translocated to eight other privately owned locations and recovery of forests on private lands has also allowed the tamarins to expand on their own to additional ranches and farms.
+Over time, some of the reintroduced golden lion tamarins and/or their offspring were translocated to eight other privately owned locations, and recovery of forests on private lands has also allowed the tamarins to expand on their own to additional ranches and farms.
 As of 2022, 22 of the farms and ranches with golden lion tamarins were official private nature reserves.
-At the time of the most recent census, in 2022/2023, there were estimated to be 2,256 surviving descendants of reintroduced golden lion tamarins, representing almost half (46%) of the total estimated population in the species' primary area of occurrence, in the non-coastal area of the São João and Macaé river basins in the Brazilian state of Rio de Janeiro (calculated from, Supplementary Material).
+At the time of the most recent census, in 2022/2023, an estimated 2,256 surviving descendants of reintroduced golden lion tamarins remained, representing almost half (46%) of the total estimated population in the species' primary area of occurrence, in the noncoastal area of the São João and Macaé River basins in the Brazilian state of Rio de Janeiro.